alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 ### In case of emergency: break the glass! {#native}
 OK, none of all the tips exposed in this article has worked?

-Now, remember that, under the hood you use a database.
+Now, remember that, at the end of the day, you use a database.
-It contains many tools which may run your queries at lightning speed.
+It comes with many tools which may run your queries at lightning speed.

 You can use [SQL views](https://www.postgresql.org/docs/current/rules-views.html) or [SQL materialized views](https://www.postgresql.org/docs/current/rules-materializedviews.html) to specify the data you want to fetch.
 In addition, feel free to use [Native queries](https://jakartaee.github.io/persistence/latest/api/jakarta.persistence/jakarta/persistence/EntityManager.html#createNativeQuery(java.lang.String)) , [Named Native Queries](https://jakartaee.github.io/persistence/latest/api/jakarta.persistence/jakarta/persistence/NamedNativeQuery.html) or [Stored Procedure Queries](https://jakartaee.github.io/persistence/latest/api/jakarta.persistence/jakarta/persistence/StoredProcedureQuery.html)  (**ONLY FOR**) for the 10-20%  of your most time-consuming queries.